tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_2.md

 "The regular stuff is not doing crimes."

-"You’d be surprised,” she said, letting the tape measure snap back with a loud crack that echoed through the hallway.
+"You’d be surprised,” she said, letting the tape measure snap back with a loud quip that echoed through the hallway.
 “Let’s continue to the next building.”